-If you’re fortunate enough to call yourself an athlete, chances are that at some point, injury will factor into your story.
+If you’re fortunate enough to call yourself an athlete, chances are that, at some point, injury will factor into your story.
 Getting hurt involves far more than muscles and bones, tendons and ligaments—it’s a full-body physical, mental, and emotional experience.

 Your Brain: A Self-Driving Time Machine

 Our thoughts have a natural tendency to time travel—moving into the past or into the future.
 Trouble is, your recovery is happening right here, in the present.
-Rewinding the tape to go back in time before you were injured or fast-forwarding it to the time when your injury is just a memory can keep you from recognizing where you are in this moment and staying focused on what you need to do right now.
+Rewinding the tape to go back in time before you were injured or fast-forwarding it to the time when your injury was just a memory can keep you from recognizing where you are in this moment and staying focused on what you need to do right now.

 These journeys through time often feel completely out of your command—as though you have an automated time-travel device and installed it in your gray matter.
 What’s worse, the engineers seem to have pre-programmed the vehicle to take you back to the worst day of your life or forward to a depressing version of the future, not to the day you performed at your best or ahead to the celebration of your biggest victory.